Leveraging Social Media

 - How to join: Much like Facebook, joining LinkedIn is very easy.
 Simply visit the LinkedIn homepage and you will be prompted with instructions.
 Click here for an overview of LinkedIn.

-- How to use: Much like you have “friends” in Facebook, you have “contacts” in LinkedIn.
+- How to use: Much like you have “friends” on Facebook, you have “contacts” in LinkedIn.
 These may be friends, current or former coworkers, industry acquaintances, etc. You must either invite someone to be a contact, or they must invite you.
 You can also join groups such as industry-specific groups, your alma mater group (join the Alumnae Association group!), or groups of people with similar professional interests.
 Joining groups helps you to not only network, but share and find information, ideas, and more.
-Watch a webinar held every Wednesday about the basics of LinkedIn.

 - Creating a LinkedIn subgroup: Would you like to create a specific group for MHC alumnae?
 You may create a “subgroup” of the main Alumnae Association group.
 Please email the Association marketing and communications team if you are interested.